 Back in 2006…

 my daughter was diagnosed with Type 1 Diabetes at the age of 3.5yrs – it was devastating at the time.
 Whizz forward 18mths and she was diagnosed with Coeliacs at 5yrs old – double whammy!
-I brought loads of books to ease my transition into the world of GF … guess what, I’ve sold them all since, you heard me, every single one of them!
+I brought loads of books to ease my transition into the world of gluten free … guess what, I’ve sold them all since, you heard me, every single one of them!
 I use ‘normal’ recipes and adapt them.
-More recently my little boy has been diagnosed with Anxiety.
+More recently my little boy has been diagnosed with Autism, Sensory Processing Disorder and Anxiety.
 As you can see, we’re your average run of the mill family with a few dramas rolled into the mix.

 The idea of a blog had been ping-ponging around my mind for some time.
 People kept telling me I should write a book or something similar, maybe something to illustrate the complexities of life with a Type 1 Coeliac child.
 I love to educate people about Beth’s medical conditions and I share these thoughts, wishes, trials and tribulations on this site with the very best of intentions.
 I take no pleasure in offending or upsetting anyone and trust me, no one is a bigger judge of me than ME.
 My ramblings are simply this; a reflective account of what’s been, what going on now and what the future might hold because after all, life is a drama!